aymenbenrya/prayer-bot/README.md

 ## Features

-- Real-time prayer times based on your location done
+- Real-time prayer times based on your location #done
-- Automatic location detection still i have to work on it
+- Automatic location detection #still i have to work on it
-- Support for all major prayer times (Fajr, Sunrise, Dhuhr, Asr, Maghrib, Isha) done
+- Support for all major prayer times (Fajr, Sunrise, Dhuhr, Asr, Maghrib, Isha) #done

+You can try it here : https://t.me/flagson_bot

+#wanna contribute ?
+>Open an issue and let's see what can we do